mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

                                   options: [.defaultValue: MGLStyleValue<UIColor>(rawValue: .blue)])
 ```

-Current Syntax:
+Current syntax:
 ```swift
 let defaultColor = UIColor.blue
 layer.circleColor = NSExpression(format: "MGL_MATCH(type, 'earthquake', %@, 'explosion', %@, 'quarry blast', %@, %@)",
     UIColor.orange, UIColor.red, UIColor.yellow, defaultColor)
 ```

-If your use case does not require a default value, you can either apply a predicate to your layer prior to styling it, or use the format string `"valueForKeyPath:"``.
+If your use case does not require a default value, you can either apply a predicate to your layer prior to styling it, or use the format string `"valueForKeyPath:"`.

 ### Identity

 Identity interpolation mode used the attribute’s value as the style layer property value.
 In this example, you might set the `circleRadius` to the earthquake’s magnitude.
 In order to use a feature attribute value to style a layer property, set the property value to `[NSExpression expressionForKeyPath:]`, which take the feature attribute name as an argument.

-Style Function Syntax:
+Style function syntax:
 ```
 layer.circleRadius = MGLStyleValue(interpolationMode: .identity,
                                    sourceStops: nil,